 Controls must be well designed for cross-functional applicability.

-Most of the controls not only involve the accounting & finance department, but other departments such as legal, IT, logistic, sales & marketing.
+Most of the controls not only involve the accounting & finance department, but other departments such as legal, IT, logistic and sales & marketing.
 Some common failures in control design are due to a single focus on accounting and finance procedures, without the necessary considerations for work required in other functions within an organization.

 Controls must be realistic for a company to obtain relevant evidential supports for the review and approval process.